GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   The arrow pointer on the weather widget doesn't line up correctly when the user hovers the cog instruction line in the top nav.
 -   Percent Complete, CPI, and SV fields on Project Add modal should be validate for acceptable value range; increment (increase/decrease) buttons are very small
 -   Increment buttons should not display on Zipcode input field on Open Weather widget settings modal
+-   Library Buttons:
+    -   The button icon and button text do not :hover simultaneously
+    -   A black box appears when a user clicks a library button (also occures in Delete Project modal)

 #### FIXED
 -   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dashboard, and delete projects functionality when refreshing the browser.